Updated April 1, 2020

 Illinois Gov. J.B.
-Pritzker’s latest executive order called for schools to remain shuttered until April 8, and the Illinois High School Association released a statement Tuesday indicating that April 8 is the target date for the spring sports season to resume.
+Pritzker’s most recent executive order called for schools to remain shuttered until April 30, and the Illinois High School Association released a statement Wednesday indicating that May 1 is the target date for the spring sports season to resume.

-Opinions of Illinois boys’ volleyball coaches vary as to when, or if, the season will resume, either by the target date of April 8 or sometime later.
+Opinions of Illinois boys’ volleyball coaches vary as to when, or if, the season will resume.

 Wheaton North coach John Noe IV is one of those who believes that the 2020 season can be saved.

 “I am confident that adhering to the strict guidelines coming from the CDC (Centers for Disease Control and Prevention) early on will allow the IHSA spring sports schedule to be salvaged,” he said.
 “China was able to stop the exponential spread of COVID-19 and plateau their cases within 3-to-4 weeks.”